 Joey Weisenberg has produced so far 4 CDs and 1 book, published by Mechon Hadar.
-His 4 CDs are available to purchase below, and more information can be found on the sidebar to the right and below about his book, Building Singing Communities.
+His 4 CDs are available to purchase below, and more information can be found towards the bottom of the page.
+Also below is information about his practical book, Building Singing Communities, and his new Songbook.

 Building Singing Communities